Symptom checker

 - Total sleep: 13–16 hours; some infants begin slightly longer stretches at night

-- Evening unsettledness peaks around 6 weeks — normal gut and nervous system maturation, not a sleep problem
+- Evening unsettledness peaks around 6 weeks — normal

 - Responsive settling appropriate; sleep training not recommended before 6 months